Allisonwonderlax13/https-github.com-obsproject-obs-studio./High-precision-color-spaces-(including-HDR).md

 # Preview

 Preview windows on OBS take many forms.
 There's the main preview, the scene preview in Studio Mode, source/filter previews, windows/fullscreen projectors, and multiview.
 These are backed by Direct3D or OpenGL swap chains.
-There is one important rule to keep in mind.
+There is an important rule to keep in mind.

 **Previews do not care what your OBS settings are.
 If it is on an SDR monitor, the preview will be SDR.
 If it on an HDR monitor, the preview will be HDR.**

+Another rule:

+**Previews are just previews.
+You can still process and make HDR videos with OBS without an HDR monitor although it's obviously a better experience if you can see the real colors instead of tonemapped colors.**

 On Windows, a monitor is HDR if this setting is enabled.

 ![image](https://user-images.githubusercontent.com/10396506/162563197-3a6682b0-d8fd-45a0-b5fd-9ed3534abfe8.png)

 For the time being, Mac and Linux are limited to SDR previews.
-Mac support seems to be a little buggy at the moment, and Linux support is largely nonexistent for now.
+Mac support is a bit challenging at the moment, and Linux needs to step up their HDR game before we attempt to add HDR preview support.

 This is how preview windows handle content:
 - sRGB content on sRGB window: Normal draw